 You are now leaving GSK’s website and are going to a website that is not operated/controlled by GSK.
 Though we feel it could be useful to you,we are not responsible for the content/service or availability of linked sites.
 You are therefore mindful of these risks and have decided to go ahead.Agree Agree Agree Stay

-If any of these vaccinations are missed, it can have long lasting repercussions that compromises your child’s health.
-That’s why paediatricians have been giving parents, a Vaccination card: Passport to a child’s good health.
+If any of these vaccinations are missed, it can have long lasting repercussions that compromise your child’s health.1 That’s why pediatricians have been giving parents, a Vaccination card: A passport to a child’s good health.
 Not only does the vaccination card clearly lay out the vaccination schedule, it also becomes a reiteration of the importance of getting those vaccinations.
 Parents can use it as a ready reckoner to plan their future course of action and catch up on any missed vaccinations.

 Vaccinations cards have become even more important now in a world that’s increasingly paranoid about the dangers of infectious diseases.
 The vaccination card doubles up as a bona fide record of your child’s health and immunization history.
 It can be a useful document when applying for school admissions, or travel visas.
 It also provides important information to doctors about the child’s immunization status, and what other vaccinations might still be pending.

 But most importantly, the vaccination card builds an awareness of vaccinations that a child needs for comprehensive protection against the most prevalent childhood diseases.
 It encourages parents to stick to a proper schedule through the early years of their child’s life, knowing that any slips can snowball into delayed vaccinations and compromised immunity.
 With more parents following standard guides like the vaccination card, there are also digital applications that work as vaccination reminders for parents.
 One such service is the Immunize India app by the Indian Academy of Paediatrics.3 There are several other platforms that allow parents to digitize their child’s vaccination card and records.